nobilis-ltd/nobilis-radio-buttons/README.md

 Hey and thanks for checking out our plugin!

-The (NoRB) is a JS plugin aimed at improving the appearance of radio buttons in forms.
+The NoRB is a Javascript plugin aimed at improving the appearance of radio buttons in forms.
 It does so by allowing developers attach different styling to the elements while maintaining the radio-button-like functionality.

 ## Setup